seongohr/Krikey/README.md

 Endpoint: /top10authors?author_name=<name of an author>
 </pre>

-This API sends a client with the received author's name and the sales revenue of the author, if the name is in the top 10 authors, ranked by sales revenue.
+This API sends the received author's name and the sales revenue of the author to the client, if the name is in the top 10 authors, ranked by sales revenue.

 ### Conditions:
 <pre>